snowdj/knitr-lanyon/_posts/2015-12-13-knitr-lanyon-getting-started.md

 sudo gem update github-pages
 ```

-**Note:**  If you simply install the `github-pages` gem first then you don't have to bother with installing Jekyll:  `github-pages` will install the correct version for you.
+Updating the `github-pages` gem updates Jekyll and all of the Jekyll-related gems, too.

 ### The servr Package